Partners in Training Proposal Guidelines

 HPEF awards individual grants ranging from $5,000–$20,000, representing a maximum of 50 percent of the total project cost.
 The proposed project must be implemented within two years of the signed agreement.
 Typically, 50 percent of the award is provided after receipt of a signed agreement between the grantee and HPEF; the remainder is released after the grantee submits a final report that is approved by HPEF.
 At the present time, HPEF is only considering proposals for projects undertaken in the United States.

-The Fall 2018 Call for Proposals is currently open.
-It will close on October 15, 2018, and decisions will be announced on or about December 15, 2018.
+The Fall 2019 Call for Proposals is now open.
+It will close on November 1, 2019, and decisions will be announced in mid-December 2019.

 For additional information about the program, or to receive notification of the next open call for proposals, please contact firstname.lastname@example.org.